iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 - It moves to **Ready (DoR passed)** once the DoR checklist is satisfied
 - It moves to **Selected for Sprint** when the team confirms it fits the next sprint goal and capacity

+A Product Backlog item is not removed when it is refined or selected.
+It remains a Product Backlog item throughout; selecting it into a sprint simply means it is now part of the Sprint Backlog for that sprint.

 ---

 #### 2) Sprint execution board (deliver work inside the sprint) {#sprint-board}